HengyuanZhang1/Simple-HTML-and-CSS-projects-to-start-with/README.md

-# HTML and CSS Practice Projects
+# HTML-CSS-Javascript Practice Projects

-Welcome to the HTML, CSS, and JavaScript Practice Projects repository!
+Welcome to the HTML-CSS-JavaScript Practice Projects repository!
 This repo contains a collection of beginner-level projects designed to help you practice and improve your skills in these three core web technologies.

 ## General Project Overview